wellcometrust/daily-art/README.md

 |---|---|--------|
 | /random-art   | width: `integer` (default=300.
 An optional integer for the image size) | A html template with a random art work and description. |
 | /random-art/json   | width: `integer` (default=300.
 An optional integer for the image size) | A json with artwork information |

-Some script to download and clean the data are available in the subfolder `/data`